Is This Me?™ The 3-Word Question That Votes for Your True Self

 There's this moment when someone asks you something.
 Or your phone lights up with a notification.
 Or a decision needs to be made.

-In that split second before you respond, there's space.
+In that split second before you respond, there's a moment.
 Most of us rush right past it.

 But what if we didn't rush past that space?

-What if, in that tiny gap between what happens and how we react, we paused and asked: "Is this me?"
+What if, in that tiny gap between what happens and how we react, we paused and asked: "Is this me?™"

 Not "What should I do?" or "What would make them happy?" or "Let’s me just say yes because I’d rather deal with the discomfort of doing it over the discomfort of saying no "